-And it is precisely when the coffee turns yellow that this second phase ends.
+And it is when the coffee turns yellow that this second phase ends.

-It should last no less than 30% of the roasting process and no more than 50%, to avoid common roasting mistakes.
+It should take no less than 30 percent of the roasting process and no more than 50 percent to avoid common roasting errors.

-We will deal with this topic in another ABCoffee article.
+We will cover this topic in another ABCoffee article.

-From here on, the roaster must implement sight, smell and hearing.
+From here on, the roaster must put sight, smell and hearing into action.

-We entered the main act!
-This is precisely the moment in which we build the aromatic profile of our coffee.
+We have entered the main act!
+This is precisely the time when we build the flavor profile of our coffee.

-During this phase we slow down the acceleration of the temperature, while countless chemical reactions are triggered.
-Given the countless number of reactions, we will dedicate another article to this topic.
+During this phase we slow the acceleration of temperature while triggering countless chemical reactions.
+Given the countless number of reactions we will devote another article to this topic.